leonardothehuman/libretro-doublecherryGB/README.md

 Thanks to
 - Shonumi for doing the research and documentation on the dmg-07  https://shonumi.github.io/index.html
-- GIGO and Hii for making TGBDual and zhe libretro port
+- GIGO and Hii for making TGBDual and the libretro port

 ![](/screenshots/Faceball%202000.png)
 ![](/screenshots/Tetris.png)